-It's May, and that means National Date Your Mate Month is here!!!
+After October, May is one of my favorite months of the year because it's National Date Your Mate Month!!!
 Over the last couple of years, this holiday has become one of my favorites, maybe even more than Christmas, and that's saying a lot.
 The obvious focus for this month is to up your date night game and make date night more of a priority in your marriage.
 While I highly encourage you to do that, even if it means planning date nights at home after the kids are in in bed most weeks, there's a lot more to Date Your Mate Month than date night.

-Last year, we were coming out of an eight month hibernation, where we couldn't leave the house much because of Emmy's preemie status.
+Two years ago, we were coming out of an eight month hibernation, where we couldn't leave the house much because of Emmy's preemie status.
 We'd really gotten lazy with our date night habits and wanted to up our game.
 I'm happy to say that we were able to do that and a year later, I feel like our date night game is stronger than ever before.
-This year I have chosen to focus on pursuing my husband and look for ways to connect and strengthen our relationship on a daily basis.
-It goes right along with the goal of A Prioritized Marriage, to do something every day that let's Joe know that he's my top priority, even when work, children and situations in life keep us from spending as much time together as we'd like.
+This year I want focus on pursuing my husband and look for ways to connect and strengthen our relationship on a daily basis.
+It goes right along with the goal of A Prioritized Marriage, to do something every day that lets Joe know that he's my top priority, even when work, children and situations in life keep us from spending as much time together as we'd like.

 When we started dating each other, Joe and I were on each other's minds constantly.
 We would text each other throughout the day, go on a long walk every night, hold hands any opportunity we had and you could often find us cuddled up on the couch.
 These things happened even when there was homework to do or we weren't able to see each other because our schedules were so opposite for the day.
 Now, more than seven years later, there are some days when I fall asleep realizing that, other than our good-bye kiss in the morning, Joe and I didn't do anything very couple-like that day.